IXRPlateform/PREMIERE/README.md

 Tested on Linux Ubuntu 22.04, 24.04 and Windows 11.

-Works with an NVIDIA GPU (ampere architecture or higher) with at least 16GB of VRAM.
+Works with a NVIDIA GPU (ampere architecture or higher) with at least 16GB of VRAM.

 ## Model Checkpoints
 ------------